-To be admitted to the Ph.D. or Masters in Biomedical Sciences Program with Regular status, applicants must hold an earned baccalaureate (or equivalent) from an accredited college or university.
-Students with a GPA under 3.0, but at or above 2.5, may apply for conditional acceptance that would change to regular (non-probationary) status, if their first term graduate coursework has a GPA of 3.0 or above.
+To be admitted to the Masters in Biomedical Sciences Program with Regular status, applicants must hold an earned baccalaureate (or equivalent) from an accredited college or university.
+Students with a GPA below 3.0, but at or above 2.5, may apply for provisional acceptance that would change to regular (non-probationary) status, if their first term graduate coursework has a GPA of 3.0 or above.
 Typically, applicants will have an undergraduate major in Biology or a related discipline such as Biochemistry or Biophysics.
 Students with other majors such as Chemistry or Physics are encouraged to apply; however, their coursework should include several semesters in biology.
 In addition, Graduate Record Examination (GRE) scores are required.
-Minimum scores of 1050 (combined Verbal and Quantitative scores) and 3.5 (Analytical Writing Test) are preferred.
+Minimum scores of 1050 (combined Verbal and Quantitative scores) and 3.5 (Analytical Writing Test) are expected.
 For international applicants, the Test of English as a Foreign Language (TOEFL) is also required.
-Scores must be 550 or higher for paper-administered version, 213 or higher for computer -administered version, and 80 or higher for Internet-administered version.
-For all applicants, laboratory research or computer programming experience is preferred.
-There are a limited number of tuition scholarships and stipends available for students in the Masters in Biomedical Sciences program.
+Scores must be 550 or higher for paper-administered version, 213 or higher for computer-administered version, and 80 or higher for internet-administered version.
+For all applicants, laboratory research or computer programming experience is favored, but not required.
 Students who are Ohio residents may apply for the Choose Ohio First Scholarship in Bioinformatics (tuition only).